 Target signals have a vertical disc (or two parallel vertical discs) which can rotate about a vertical axis so as to present the disc either face-on or edge-on to an observer along the track.
 Usually a lamp is provided behind the disc (or between the parallel discs) which is visible only when the discs are oriented edge-on.
 The centres of the discs usually also have lamps.
 The two aspects of this type of signal are indicated by the two orientations of the discs.
 This type of signal is almost always at ground level.

 Note: In the following, ‘on’ refers to that position of a signal which shows its most restrictive indication (in accordance with IR's terminology).
 However, we use ‘clear’ for the position that shows the least restrictive indication instead of the word 'off' because the latter is used by IR to refer to any signal position other than the on position.

 Q. What types of signalling systems are used on IR?

-R uses several forms of signalling.
-In IR manuals reference is made usually only to 4 main types of systems, Lower Quadrant semaphore, Modified Lower Quadrant semaphore, Multiple Aspect Upper Quadrant semaphore, and multiple-aspect colour-light signalling.
+IR uses several forms of signalling.
+In IR manuals, reference is made usually only to four types of systems: Multiple Aspect Colour-Light, Lower Quadrant semaphore, Modified Lower Quadrant semaphore, and Multiple Aspect Upper Quadrant semaphore.
 But in practice there are some variations in the kinds of colour-light signalling seen, so for ease of analysis, the following classification is used here.
 (Abbreviations in parentheses given for ease of reference in the text that follows.)